 - 3.3.5.
-During the same spring quarters, the dolphin encounter rates in NWL during the spring months of 2015 and 2016 were much lower than the ones recorded in spring months of 2013 and 2014 (Table 5).
+During the same autumn quarters, dolphin encounter rates in NWL during 2016 reached to the lowest point among the autumn periods, and were much lower than the ones recorded in 2013 and 2014 (Table 5).
 Such temporal trend should be closely monitored in the upcoming monitoring quarters. - 3.3.6.
-As discussed recently in Hung (2015), the dramatic decline in dolphin usage of NEL waters in the past few years (including the declines in abundance, encounter rate and habitat use in NEL, as well as shifts of individual core areas and ranges away from NEL waters) was possibly related to the HZMB construction works that were commenced since 2012.
-It appeared that such noticeable decline has already extended to NWL waters progressively in the past few years. - 3.3.7.
+As discussed recently in Hung (2016), the dramatic decline in dolphin usage of NEL waters in the past few years (including the declines in abundance, encounter rate and habitat use in NEL, as well as shifts of individual core areas and ranges away from NEL waters) was possibly related to the HZMB construction works that were commenced since 2012.
+It appeared that such noticeable decline has already extended to NWL waters progressively in the past few years, and with no sign of recovery even when the HZMB-related construction activities has well past the peak.

+- 3.3.7.
 A two-way ANOVA with repeated measures and unequal sample size was conducted to examine whether there were any significant differences in the average encounter rates between the baseline and impact monitoring periods.
-The two variables that were examined included the two periods (baseline and impact phases) and two locations (NEL and NWL).

-- 3.3.8.
-For the comparison between the baseline period and the present quarter (fourteenth quarter of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0019 and 0.0173 respectively.
+The two variables that were examined included the two periods (baseline and impact phases) and two locations (NEL and NWL). - 3.3.8.
+For the comparison between the baseline period and the present quarter (16th quarter of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0051 and 0.0296 respectively.
 If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarters in both the average dolphin encounter rates of STG and ANI. - 3.3.9.
-For the comparison between the baseline period and the cumulative quarters in impact phase (i.e. first fourteen quarters of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.000019 and 0.000005 respectively.
-Even if the alpha value is set at 0.00005, significant differences were still detected in both the average dolphin encounter rates of STG and ANI (i.e. between the two periods and the locations). - 3.3.10.
+For the comparison between the baseline period and the cumulative quarters in impact phase (i.e. first sixteen quarters of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.000004 and 0.000001 respectively.
+Even if the alpha value is set at 0.00001, significant differences were still detected in both the average dolphin encounter rates of STG and ANI (i.e. between the two periods and the locations). - 3.3.10.
 As indicated in both dolphin distribution patterns and encounter rates, dolphin usage has been significantly reduced in both NEL and NWL survey areas during the present quarterly period, and such low occurrence of dolphins has also been consistently documented in previous quarters.
-This raises serious concern, as the timing of the decline in dolphin usage in North Lantau waters coincided well with the construction schedule of the HZMB-related projects (Hung 2015). - 3.3.11.
+This raises serious concern, as the timing of the decline in dolphin usage in North Lantau waters coincided well with the construction schedule of the HZMB-related projects (Hung 2016). - 3.3.11.
 To ensure the continuous usage of North Lantau waters by the dolphins, every possible measure should be implemented by the contractors and relevant authorities of HZMB-related works to minimize all disturbances to the dolphins. - 3.4.
 Group size - 3.4.1.
-Group size of Chinese White Dolphins ranged from one to eight individuals per group in North Lantau region during March to May 2016.
+Group sizes of Chinese White Dolphins ranged from one to eleven individuals per group in North Lantau region during September to November 2016.
 The average dolphin group sizes from these three months were compared with the ones deduced from the baseline period in September to November 2011, as shown in Table 6.

 Table 6.
-Comparison of average dolphin group sizes from impact monitoring period (March - May 2016) and baseline monitoring period (September - November 2011) (Note: ± denotes the standard deviation of the average group size)
+Comparison of average dolphin group sizes from impact monitoring period (September - November 2016) and baseline monitoring period (September - November 2011) (Note: ± denotes the standard deviation of the average group size)